jondron/courseomatic/README.md

       changes to the features or way that it works, contact me, Jon Dron.

  No installation needed.
 To run it, simply unzip it and open index.html in a browser.
+ You can try it out using the [version hosted on GitHub Pages](https://jondron.github.io/courseomatic).